vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/developers/dmb-joining-ppu.md

 ## Become a Per-Package Uploader

 First check the general requirements for {ref}`ubuntu-membership`.
 You can then apply to the {ref}`dmb` using the {ref}`dmb-application`.

 ## Next steps

 If you have an interest in a wide variety of packages, you are encouraged to strive for membership in one or more existing development teams.
-In cases where a given small set of packages attracts the interest of more than one specialised developer, the Developer Membership Board may recommend the foundation of a team.
-See {ref}`form-a-delegated-team`.
+You may, depending on your interest, choose to go for:

+* {ref}`dmb-joining-packageset`
+* {ref}`dmb-joining-motu`
+* {ref}`dmb-joining-core-dev`